HL7-DaVinci/CRD/README.md

 	* Change `fhir-server/resources/fhirServer.properties` to have the client ID and secret of the bearer only client in the second realm
 	* Change `request-generator/src/properties.json` to include the second realm and public client ID

-## Developing
+## Preferred Development Environment
+The core CRD team develops with [IntelliJ IDEA](https://www.jetbrains.com/idea/).
+There are no requirements on using this as a Java IDE for working on the project and any other Java IDE should work fine.

-### Setup
+### IntelliJ IDEA Setup

-1. Install IntelliJ Idea
-2. Create new project from existing sources
+1. Create new project from existing sources
-3. Choose the CRD folder
+2. Choose the CRD folder
-4. Specify that it is a gradle project
+3. Specify that it is a gradle project

-### Running from the UI
+### Running the server from the IntelliJ IDEA UI

-* Select the gradle tool window
+1. Select the gradle tool window
-* Choose CRD --> :server --> Tasks --> application --> bootRun
+1. Choose CRD --> :server --> Tasks --> application --> bootRun

-* Run org.hl7.davinci.testClient.TestClient.main()
+## Questions and Contributions
+Questions about the project can be asked in the [DaVinci stream on the FHIR Zulip Chat](https://chat.fhir.org/#narrow/stream/128-DaVinci).

+This project welcomes Pull Requests.
+Any issues identified with the RI should be submitted via the [GitHub issue tracker](https://github.com/HL7-DaVinci/CRD/issues).